pi-kappa-devel/markets/README.md

 The estimation of the basic model is also supported by the package [*Disequilibrium*](https://CRAN.R-project.org/package=Disequilibrium).
 By default, the *Disequilibrium* package numerically approximates the gradient when optimizing the likelihood.
-In contrast, *diseq* uses analytically calculated expressions for the likelihood, which can reduce the duration of estimating the model.
+In contrast, *markets* uses analytically calculated expressions for the likelihood, which can reduce the duration of estimating the model.
 In addition, it allows the user to override this behavior and use the numerically approximated gradient.
-There is no alternative package that supports the out-of-the-box estimation of the other three disequilibrium models of *diseq*.
+There is no alternative package that supports the out-of-the-box estimation of the other three disequilibrium models of *markets*.

 # Planned extensions